Feeling Guilty About Filing Bankruptcy

 Many Feel Guilty About Filing Bankruptcy

-Over the years one of the most commonly repeated things I hear from my clients are how they feel guilty or ashamed that they have gotten themselves into their current position.
+Over the years one of the most commonly repeated statements I hear from my clients is how they feel guilty or ashamed that they have gotten themselves into their current position.

 Even after I explain to them that the credit card companies whose debts they are trying to discharge will likely be just fine financially after my client files bankruptcy, their moral compass still tells them there is something wrong.